CIP-RIU/hidap/README.md

 Apart from these packages, you require download other packages from CRAN to complete the full installation.

 *Disclaimer*: *Currently the development of this project is on pause.
-The main an developers and contributors are working off CIP (but they are still having fun coding on other sites :D ).
+The main developers and dev-contributors are working off CIP now (but they are still having fun coding on other sites :D ).
 However, feel free contact them, we would be happy to assit you as long as we can.*

 Of course, HIDAP wouldn't be possible without the effort of the developers, analysts, curators and head leaders.
 A compilation of the project management as follow: